Executive Headteacher's Welcome

 Vision - Motto - Mission - Values - Ethos - Aims

-On behalf of the children, staff and governors I would like to welcome you to St Giles School.
+On behalf of our pupils, staff and governors I would like to welcome you to St Giles Special School.

 St. Giles is the only primary special school in Derby City.
-We are an inclusive school that has the specialist knowledge and skills to meet the needs of pupils aged 4 to 11 years with a range of Special Educational Needs and Disabilities.
-This includes those with Moderate Learning Difficulties (MLD), Severe Learning Difficulties (SLD) and Autistic Spectrum Disorders (ASD).
-As of 1st November 2019 St Giles joined the Spencer Academy Trust
+We have the specialist knowledge and skills to meet the needs of pupils aged 4 to 11 years with a diverse range of Special Educational Needs and Disabilities (SEND).
+We are a warm and welcoming school community and we consider ourselves to be like one big ‘happy family’.

 We hope that you find our website clear, informative and easy to navigate.
 It is designed to give you a ‘flavour’ of the creative and vibrant life of our school, the excellent work of our pupils and the inspiring education we strive to achieve.
 To promote our inclusive approach and to celebrate cultural diversity amongst our school community, we have incorporated two key features in to our website to ensure that the information can be more widely accessible:

 - Symbol support- Scroll over any word, which will automatically highlight it in yellow.
 Once in yellow, give it just a few seconds before a symbol appears to match the word.
 This will provide a visual prompt for readers

 - Language converter- Go to the top of the website to find the tool bar titled 'language'.
 Use this feature to convert the main text on each page in to a language of your choice.
 There are over 100 different languages to choose from!

 In addition to viewing our website, we warmly invite you to come and visit our school to find out more.
 To arrange this please telephone the school office.